rodcul/battleships/README.md

 ```
 As a player
 So that I can prepare for the game
-I would like to place a ship in a board location
+I would like to place a ship in a board coordinates

 As a player
 So that I can play a more interesting game